Thiruvananthapuram City Police Mobile App: Features

-The UR Safe feature of the TCP application empowers the elderly and the vulnerable, especially women, to get quick help from the Trivandrum police just by a long press of the volume rocker (down) key of their mobile phones.
+The UR Safe feature of the TCP application empowers the elderly and the vulnerable, especially women, to get quick help from the Thiruvananthapuram police just by a long press of the volume rocker (down) key of their mobile phones.
 The police control room receives the alert along with information of the location, the subscriber ID and the IMEI number of the mobile.
 The police then immediately dispatches help via the police CRV (Control Room Vehicle) that is nearest to the distress location.
 Once iSafe sends an alert to the control room, its position can be tracked until the situation is resolved.
 The position of the caller is visible to the police at the control room and also on tablets that the police force carries.

 The app is currently available for Android phones and will soon be available on other platforms.
 It is being used by thousands of users in Thiruvananthapuram, including women and senior citizens.
 According to Thiruvananthapuram’s DIG and Commissioner of Police H Venkatesh, the app has helped the police to reduce response time to emergencies.
 UST Global is working on providing the app to other state police forces.
 The app can be downloaded from Google Play Store.